EleutherAI/website/content-blog/autointerp.md

 We experiment with neighbor scoring, a variant of detection where we sample the top ten activating examples from the ten nearest neighbors by cosine similarity.
 ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdTVq-ci1v0fD2RdnLmLALHbQ6X_IXSMj-nRRiLzbiYZYJXD6-6xU1c-_8FGflg7cpIRzy6L2yu7-OKBm6TnbFgb0P5ZLHTrpQkR6Jv-g2TPaWKUw_HC6dfw1nmb-85vl__UZSvpf8RMwaDFxTlXeT5RUJU?key=5hGzhgAbyv361OYwubzqdA)
 ****_Figure S1: (Left) Balanced accuracy of detection when provided examples from neighboring features as non activating examples.
 The balanced accuracy drops from > 80% to \~random, indicating that the explanations generated are not specific enough to distinguish very similar contexts.
 (Right) As the neighbor distance increases, the scorer’s accuracy increases._****We find that explanations are not precise enough to differentiate between semantically similar counterexamples.
 However, this isn’t entirely the scorer’s fault.
-Similar features often co-occur on the same examples \[​​[Bussman 2024](https://www.alignmentforum.org/posts/baJyjpktzmcmRfosq/stitching-saes-of-different-sizes)] which we do not filter for.
+Similar features often co-occur on the same examples (​​[Bussman 2024](https://www.alignmentforum.org/posts/baJyjpktzmcmRfosq/stitching-saes-of-different-sizes)) which we do not filter for.
 We leave methods for scalably checking co-occurrence to future work.
 We think neighbor scoring is an effective solution as dictionaries become sparser and features more specific.

 **Other Directions**